 Lower brush moves seed down seed loading slots to seed pockets, isolates seed in reservoir from entering seed tube, and cleans seed loading slots.
-Estimated lower brush life expectancy is 240-800 acres per row.
+Estimated lower brush life expectancy is 240-800 acres (97-324 hectares) per row.
 Replace lower brush if bristles are deformed or missing, or if there are cracks in brush retainer.